 Making Time for Yourself

 In the wake of the COVID-19 outbreak, many people may feel stress or anxiety.
-Many adults are now playing the role of both parent and teacher.
+If children are attending virtual school, many adults are now playing the role of both parent and teacher.
 During this challenging time, parents should make time to unwind and take care of themselves.

 “As a parent or caregiver, be sure to replenish your own physical and mental well-being.”
 Dr. Beckford said, stressing that parents should take time to recharge and relax.
 “Replenished parents are best equipped to be great parents.”

 Small changes in your routine can make a big difference in your outlook.
 Set time aside to relax during your day, even if it’s just for a few minutes.
 Do activities that make you feel happy and at ease, such as going for a short walk, painting or deep breathing.